Grandview Beach and Paradise Point - Vacant Lot Partial Release of Development Freeze Randomized Selection Process

 Letters to owners of vacant properties in the Grandview Beach and Paradise Point area, currently subject to a development freeze, were mailed on April 19, 2022, explaining the process to participate in the randomized selection process for the partial release of lots from the development freeze.

-Property owners whom are interested in developing their vacant lot either now, or in the future, must express their interest to do so by completing and submitting a Randomized Selection Process Participation Waiver to the Township by June 15, 2022.
+Property owners who were interested in developing their vacant lot either now, or in the future, were required to express their interest to do so by completing and submitting the Randomized Selection Process Participation Waiver to the Township by June 15, 2022.

 Paradise Point and Grandview Beach Update March 2022